cloudnative-pg/cloudnative-pg/docs/src/storage.md

 ## Block storage considerations (Ceph/ Longhorn)

-Most block storage solutions in Kubernetes are suggested to have multiple replicas of a volume to improve resiliency.
+Most block storage solutions in Kubernetes recommend having multiple replicas of a volume to improve resiliency.
 This works well for workloads that don't have resiliency built into the application.
 However, CloudNativePG has this resiliency built directly into the Postgres `Cluster` through the number of instances and the persistent volumes that are attached to them.